OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 ### Update CI servers

-Any CI servers must be reconfigured to point to the destination server.
+Any CI servers must be reconfigured to point to the destination Octopus server.

-You will likely configure your CI server to push packages to the built-in feed for both the source and destination servers when performing an incremental or continual migration, and remove the steps that interact with the source server when the migration is complete.
+You will likely configure your CI server to push packages to the built-in feed for both the source and destination Octopus servers when performing an incremental or continual migration, and remove the steps that interact with the source Octopus server when the migration is complete.

 ### Reconfigure subscriptions

-[Subscriptions](https://octopus.com/docs/administration/managing-infrastructure/subscriptions) must be manually recreated on the destination server.
+[Subscriptions](https://octopus.com/docs/administration/managing-infrastructure/subscriptions) must be manually recreated on the destination Octopus server.

 If subscriptions are used to trigger external events based on project events, you must take care to incrementally migrate subscriptions as part of a incremental or continual migration.

 ### Reconfigure SEIM connections

-You must manually configure the [audit stream](https://octopus.com/docs/security/users-and-teams/auditing/audit-stream) to SEIM tools like Sumo or Splunk on the destination server.
+You must manually configure the [audit stream](https://octopus.com/docs/security/users-and-teams/auditing/audit-stream) to SEIM tools like Sumo or Splunk on the destination Octopus server.

 ### Reconfigure ITSM connection

-You must manually configure the link to ITSM tools like [Service Now](https://octopus.com/docs/approvals/servicenow) and [Jira Service Management](https://octopus.com/docs/approvals/jira-service-management) on the destination server.
+You must manually configure the link to ITSM tools like [Service Now](https://octopus.com/docs/approvals/servicenow) and [Jira Service Management](https://octopus.com/docs/approvals/jira-service-management) on the destination Octopus server.

 ### Recreate Insights dashboards

-You must manually recreate any [Insights dashboards](https://octopus.com/docs/insights) on the destination server.
+You must manually recreate any [Insights dashboards](https://octopus.com/docs/insights) on the destination Octopus server.

 ### Reconfigure Users and teams

-You must manually recreate any [users and teams](https://octopus.com/docs/security/users-and-teams) on the destination server.
+You must manually recreate any [users and teams](https://octopus.com/docs/security/users-and-teams) on the destination Octopus server.

 ### Reconfigure SMTP settings

-You must manually configure the [SMTP settings](https://octopus.com/docs/projects/built-in-step-templates/email-notifications#smtp-configuration) on the destination server.
+You must manually configure the [SMTP settings](https://octopus.com/docs/projects/built-in-step-templates/email-notifications#smtp-configuration) on the destination Octopus server.

 ## Licensing considerations